There are 18 native turtles in Indiana and include terrestrial turtles like box turtles, softshell turtles, map turtles, cooters, and more.

 Their limbs and head will have yellow and red stripes which can also be seen on the edges and underside of the carapace.

-Their habitat is the basically the same as it is for all of Painted turtles subspecies, and you will find them in rivers, ponds, and lakes.
+Their habitat is basically the same as it is for all of the Painted turtle subspecies, and you will find them in rivers, ponds, and lakes.

 Nesting season begins in early spring and lasts until June and the incubation period is around 80 days.